Affan-Farooq/Affan-Farooq/README.md

 # Hello, I'm Affan! 👋

 ## About Me
-- 🌱 I’m a **third year student of Computer Science, specializing in Software Design at Queen's University School of Computing**.
+- 🌱 I'm an **undergraduate student of Computer Science, specializing in Software Design at Queen's School of Computing**.
 - 🤔 I'm currently seeking a 12- to 16-month internship, with availability to start as early as January 2025 or in May 2025.
-- 💬 I'm interested in learning more about software engineering and the mathematical theory underpinning contemporary computation!
+- 💬 I'm interested in learning more about software engineering and the mathematical theory behind contemporary computation!
-- 📱 My interests encompass **full stack development, DevOps, cloud computing, distributed systems, AI/ML, and data engineering**.
+- 📱 My interests encompass **full stack engineering, DevOps, cloud computing, distributed systems, AI/ML, and data science**.
 - 📫 How to reach me: **[22maf@queensu.ca](mailto:22maf@queensu.ca)**
 - ⚡ Fun fact(s): **I am fond of reading, running, philosophy, and solving novel & nuanced challenges!**